Back to wiki

 • Point them at data/mnt/media_merge/TV Shows and data/mnt/media_merge/Movies respectively.

-By default Plex will automatically remove the metadata for media where the files are missing.
-This is an issue when we're using a remote for two reasons:
+By default Plex automatically removes metadata for media where files are missing.
+This is a problem when using a remote mount for two reasons:

-1. If the mount for fails for some reason, Plex will clear out your entire library.
+1. If the mount fails for any reason, Plex will clear your entire library.

 2. When Sonarr/Radarr performs a quality upgrade, Plex will clear out that show/movie.